 No. 5: Collect the right deals for your shopping list

-“Right now, there are a lot of displays and promotions on things like canned pumpkin and baking supplies,” says Lisa Hugh, founder and CEO of Single Ingredient Groceries.
-“Yes, they might be a good price, but if you don’t really need these items and aren’t going to use them, go ahead and pass them up.”
+During the holiday season, there are a lot of displays and promotions on things like canned pumpkin and baking supplies, says Lisa Hugh, founder and CEO of Single Ingredient Groceries.
+“Yes, they might be a good price,” she says, “but if you don't really need these items and aren't going to use them, go ahead and pass them up.”

 Of course, if there are nonperishables that you’d likely use at some point, Hugh suggests grabbing them while they’re cheap.

 No. 6: Get your phone in on the action

 There’s something to be said for the lost art of manually clipping coupons from those pamphlets that appear on your front stoop or in your mailbox.
 But we also have technology your grandmother’s coupon drawer could only dream about.
 Consider checking out some savings apps so you can get the best prices on all of your Turkey Day provisions.